-An intraday trader therefore usually has to be content with much smaller profits than someone who trades in a longer time frame.
+An intraday trader therefore usually has to be content with much smaller profits than someone who trades in a longer timeframe.

 Something else that is especially important here is position sizing.
 The old adage of ‘never put all your eggs in one basket’ is particularly relevant in day trading.
 Base your position size on a percentage of your investment and take into account your risk appetite.

 Overtrading is a common problem for many novice day traders.
 They make large numbers of trades in a single day, all of which bear commissions.
 Combined with these commissions, a single significant loss can wipe out all the ‘profits’ they make on their other trades.
-It is not unheard of to have an 80 percent success rate and still make a net loss as a result of this error.
+It is not unheard of to have an 80% success rate and still make a net loss as a result of this error.

 Scalping is very popular among day traders.
 This is, in all respects, virtually the opposite approach to the ‘let your profits run’ used by most longer-term traders.
 The trader cashes in the moment he or she makes a profit, not giving the trade any time to ‘go wrong’.
 This strategy requires strong discipline and a clear exit strategy to succeed.

 Another important point to keep in mind is that with intraday trading you should use charts with shorter timeframes; in the examples above we used 15-minute charts.
-Some scalpers even use five-minute charts; although a one-hour chart might still be useful, anything with a timeframe above that will be of little use to intraday traders.
+Some scalpers even use five-minute charts.
+Although a one-hour chart might still be useful, anything with a timeframe above that will be of little use to intraday traders.

-Where a longer-term trader might well be perfectly happy with daily closing prices, an intraday trader will find it very difficult to trade without live prices.
+Where a longer-term trader might well be perfectly happy with daily closing prices, an intraday trader will find it very difficult to trade without live market prices.